lacolaco/tsconfig-cli/README.md

 ## Important: JSON With Comments
-tsconfig-cli allows comments (this is a feature planned in typescript 1.8), but updated json has no comments. tsconfig-cli updates ALWAYS `tsconfig.json`.
+tsconfig-cli allows comments (this is a feature planned in typescript 1.8), but updated json has no comments. tsconfig-cli updates **always** `tsconfig.json`.
 So If you want to use json comments, you should rename the file.

 ### Sample